We use analytics (Google Analytics and Microsoft Clarity) to improve content and user experience. Partner introductions may be compensated.

 Strong demo scripts focus vendors on your process risk instead of polished generic workflows.

-Use scenario scripts and scoring controls to keep demos comparable and decision-ready.
+Use an ERP software demo script, scenario prompts, and scoring controls to keep demos comparable and decision-ready.

 Most ERP demos feel productive in the moment and useless afterwards.
 Buyers leave with notes, impressions, and a vague sense of preference, but not with decision-grade evidence.

-A proper demo script changes that.
+A proper ERP software demo script changes that.
 It forces vendors to show how the system behaves in your reality: messy approvals, exception handling, reporting pressure, master data issues, and hand-offs between departments.

 The point is not to catch vendors out.
 The point is to create comparable evidence so the team can separate presentation quality from true business fit.